arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 ***For more in-depth information about Debugging, please read [Debugging Fundamentals](https://docs.arduino.cc/learn/microcontrollers/debugging).***

 ### 2. Basic Setup of the Portenta Max Carrier
 To take advantage of Portenta Max Carrier's Power Architecture, an important physical configuration requires to be verified.
-A DIP Swtich for Boot mode selection is present on the Portena Max Carrier board.
+A DIP Switch for Boot mode selection is present on the Portena Max Carrier board.
 It requires to set **BOOT_SEL** to select between 2 boot addresses, which will enable Portenta H7 and Max Carrier to run the firmware. **BOOT** parameter will switch the Portenta H7 state into Boot mode.

-Everytime it initiates at Boot mode, the Portenta H7 will fade the Green LED to indicate its state.
+Every time it initiates at Boot mode, the Portenta H7 will fade the Green LED to indicate its state.
 This will help to understand the board is in Boot mode and not turned off due to unavailable electric supply as it shutted off.
 As the power lines are alive even if the board shows no indication of operating instance.

 ![Portenta Max Carrier Power DIP Switch](assets/)